dotnet/csharpstandard/standard/types.md

 > *Note:* When the nullable annotation context is disabled, `T` and `T?` both declare null-oblivious reference types. *end note*

-### §Nullable-Contexts Nullable contexts
+### §Nullable-Contexts Nullable context

 #### §Nullable-Contexts-General General

-Every line of source code has a ***nullable annotation context*** and a ***nullable warning context***.
-The former controls whether nullable annotations (§Nullable-Annotation-Context) have effect; the latter controls whether nullable warnings (§Nullable-Warning-Context) are issued by the compiler.
-The state of each of the annotation and warning contexts of a given line is disabled or enabled.
+Every line of source code has a ***nullable context***.
+The nullable context controls whether nullable annotations (§Nullable-Annotation-Context) have effect and whether nullable warnings (§Nullable-Warning-Context) are issued by the compiler.
+The nullable context can be one of *disabled*, *enabled*, *annotations*, or *warnings*.
+The *enabled* setting combines both *annotations* and *warnings*.

-Both nullable contexts may be specified within source code via nullable directives (§Nullable-Directives) and/or via some implementation-specific mechanism external to the source code.
+The nullable context may be specified within source code via nullable directives (§Nullable-Directives) and/or via some implementation-specific mechanism external to the source code.
 If both approaches are used, nullable directives supersede the settings made via an external mechanism.

-The default state for the nullable annotation context and the nullable warning context is implementation defined.
+The default state for annotations and warnings in the nullable context is implementation defined.

-Throughout this specification, all C# code that does not contain nullable directives, or about which no statement is made regarding the current nullable context state, shall be assumed to have been compiled with nullable annotation and nullable warning contexts enabled.
+Throughout this specification, all C# code that does not contain nullable directives, or about which no statement is made regarding the current nullable context state, shall be assumed to have been compiled with nullable context enabled.

-#### §Nullable-Annotation-Context Nullable annotation context
+#### §Nullable-Annotation-Context Nullable annotation setting

-This context controls whether nullable annotations have any effect.
+This setting controls whether nullable annotations have any effect.

-When the nullable annotation context is disabled
+When annotations are disabled

 - A variable of any reference type is nullable, so that variable may be initialized with, or assigned a value of, `null`.
 - No warning shall be generated when a variable of a reference type that possibly has the null value, is dereferenced.
 - For any reference type `T`, the annotation `?` in `T?` is ignored, as `T` is already a nullable type.
 An informational message should be generated to that effect.
-  > *Note*: This message is characterized as “informational” rather than “warning,” so as not to confuse it with the state of the nullable warning context, which is unrelated. *end note*
+  > *Note*: This message is characterized as “informational” rather than “warning,” so as not to confuse it with the state of the nullable warning setting, which is unrelated. *end note*
 - The null-forgiving operator `!` is ignored.

 > *Example*: